rmcelreath/rethinking/ERRATA.md

 page 127 (Fig 5.3 text): implausibly

+page 130: Last paragraph: "And D and M are associated with another, because A influences them both"

+page 132: Fourth paragraph (after the formula): "but here I've chosen M for marriage rate"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".